MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/aks/postgresql-ha-overview.md

 author: kenkilty
 ms.author: kkilty
 ms.custom: innovation-engine, aks-related-content
-#Customer intent: As a developer or cluster operator, I want to deploy a highly available PostgreSQL database on AKS so I can see how to run a stateful database workload using the managed Kubernetes service in Azure.
+#Customer intent: As a developer or cluster operator, I want to deploy a highly available PostgreSQL database on AKS so I can see how to run a stateful database workload using the managed Kubernetes service in Azure
 ---
 # Deploy a highly available PostgreSQL database on AKS with Azure CLI